Badsworth/pfml_scripts/docs/api/environment-variables.md

 When updating these variables, you'll need to run `make build` in order to rebuild your container and pick up the new values.

+### Overriding AWS credentials

+To use your AWS credentials locally:

+1. Run the `login-aws` script
+1. Override the container's AWS credentials path in `docker-compose.override.yml` (there's a commented line showing an example)
+1. Set the `AWS_PROFILE` in `docker-compose.yml` to the AWS profile you want to use
+1. Rerun `make build`

 ## Deployed Environments

 In deployed environments, variables are pulled in through AWS Elastic Container Service (ECS)